A Brief History of the Lakeland Emergency Squad

 Since its inception, Lakeland Emergency Squad has been at the forefront of emergency care and always using that knowledge to assist our fellow man.
 This philosophy continues to this day.
 The Squad looks at the past to gain knowledge and guidance to meet the demands of the future.
 In 2014, we proudly celebrated our seventy-fifth year of service!

 Early 2017 brought additional operational changes to the Squad.
-For several years leading up to this point, members had been mulling over the decision to begin an insurance billing program to help in covering the rising costs of training, vehicle maintence, fleet and equipment replacement/upgrades, insurance, building refurb, etc. On February 10, 2017, Lakeland EMS became a State Licensed BLS provider with the NJ Department of Health, Office of Emergency Medical Services, thus changing our business model to include insurance billing for patients we transport.
+For several years leading up to this point, members had been mulling over the decision to begin an insurance billing program to help cover the rising costs of training, vehicle maintenance, fleet and equipment replacement/upgrades, insurance, building refurb, etc. On February 10, 2017, Lakeland EMS became a State Licensed BLS provider with the NJ Department of Health, Office of Emergency Medical Services, thus changing our business model to include insurance billing for patients we transport.
+For the first time in the Squad’s history, 2017 also saw the remount of ambulances instead of purchasing new, completed through our longtime partnership with VCI Emergency Vehicles of Berlin, NJ.
+Both of our 2003 Horton units were upgraded to 2016 Ford F-series chassis, the first truck-body ambulances the Squad had purchased in roughly 25 years.
+To close out 2017, after many years with Sparta Police Dispatch handling our Byram-based incidents, Lakeland and the other public safety agencies in Byram migrated to Sussex County Communications on December 13th, 2017.

 Founding Members of the Lakeland Emergency Squad